kcp-dev/kcp/docs/locations-and-scheduling.md

   into their workspaces for visibility.
 A placement decision references a location by name.

   `SyncTarget`s in a `Location` are transparent to the user.
 Workload should be able to seamless move from one `SyncTarget` to another within a `Location`.
-It is compute service's responsibility to ensure that:
+It is compute service's responsibility to ensure kube conformance for workloads in a location in the sense that for the user it looks like ONE cluster.

-  1. Network connectivity: a workload in one `SyncTarget` can access service in another `SyncTarget` with a predefined DNS format.
-  2. Storage compatibility: a storage in one `SyncTarget` can be easily moved to another `SyncTarget`.

 - `Placement` in `scheduling.kcp.dev/v1alpha1` – represents a selection rule to choose ONE `Location` via location labels, and bind the selected location to MULTIPLE namespaces in a user workspace.
-Users can create multiple `Placement`s to select multiple `Locations` for namespaces.
+For Workspaces with multiple Namespaces, users can create multiple
+  Placements to assign specific Namespace(s) to specific Locations.

   `Placement` are visible and writable to users.
 A default `Placement` is automatically created when a workload `APIBinding` is created on the user workspace, which randomly select a `Location` and bind to all namespaces in this workspace.
-User can mutate or delete the default placement.
+The user can mutate or delete the default `Placement`.
+The corresponding `APIBinding` will be annotated with `workload.kcp.dev/skip-default-object-creation`, so that the default `Placement` will not be recreated upon deletion.

 - *Compute Service Workspace* (previously *Negotiation Workspace*) – the workspace owned by the compute service team to hold the `APIExport` (named `kubernetes` today) with the synced resources, and `SyncTarget` and `Location` objects.